fineanmol/plant-tree/README.md

-🍀 Updated on Thu, 10 Jul 2025 13:44:16 GMT
+🌳 Updated on Fri, 11 Jul 2025 10:00:09 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Before software can be reusable, it first has to be usable."